ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

 Section 1: Overview
 -------------------

-This tutorial is of a commercial paper (known as `PaperNet`) trading network.
-Commercial paper itself is a type of unsecured lending in the form of a "promissory note".
+This tutorial works with a sample commercial paper trading network called `PaperNet`.
+Commercial paper is a type of unsecured lending in the form of a "promissory note".
 The papers are normally issued by large corporations to raise funds to meet short-term financial obligations at a fixed rate of interest.
 Once issued at a fixed price, for a fixed